 Justin Fields' Family and Early Life

-His father was a star linebacker at Eastern Kentucky University before becoming a police officer in Atlanta.
-He has since re-married to Fields’ stepmother, Jo Ann Claudrick Fields.
+Justin Fields' parents Ivant Fields, otherwise known as Pablo Fields, and mother Gina Tobey, whom are now divorced, raised the former first round pick and current Chicago Bears QB in Kennesaw, Georgia.
+Justin Fields' father was a star linebacker at Eastern Kentucky University before becoming a police officer within the Atlanta Police Department.
+He has since re-married to Fields' stepmother, Jo Ann Claudrick Fields.

 According to reports from DawgNation, Justin Fields' mother Gina Tobey played an influential role in her son committing to play for the Georgia Bulldogs, having been thoroughly impressed with the program.

 Fields attended Harrison High School where he became nationally recognized as one of the top football players in the country.
-He earned All-State honors in Georgia and was rated as highly as the No. 1 overall recruit in the nation by ESPN, while others ranked him second behind only Clemson star quarterback Trevor Lawrence.
+He earned All-State honors in Georgia and was rated as highly as the No. 1 overall recruit in the nation by ESPN, while others ranked him second behind only former Clemson star and Jacksonville Jaguars quarterback Trevor Lawrence.